 Otherwise, the warmth of your recently cooked food will send the temperature in your fridge skyrocketing.

 Not only will that reduce the freshness of other food in the fridge – which needs to be kept at a stable temperature – it will also force your fridge to work harder to cool down, pushing up your energy bills.

-Paying adequate attention to the use by dates on any relevant products is another key part of ensuring the safety of any food stored in your fridge.
+Paying attention to the use-by dates on products is another way to keep your food safe to eat.
 You shouldn't eat, cook or freeze any food that has gone past its use-by date, even if it looks and smells fine, as it may be unsafe.

-But also keep in mind that for the use-by date to be a genuinely useful guide, you must carefully follow the storage instructions as written on the label, such as 'keep refrigerated after opening'.
+Keep in mind that for the use-by date to be a genuinely useful guide, you must follow the storage instructions as written on the label, such as 'keep refrigerated after opening'.
 Not following these instructions could lead to the food spoiling more quickly and increasing your risk of food poisoning.

-If you decide to use eggs that are beyond the best-before date, make sure you do so in dishes that will be cooked completely.
+If you decide to use eggs that are beyond the best-before date, make sure you do so in dishes that will be cooked thoroughly.

-You introduce new microbes into the fridge every time you unpack groceries, so it's no big surprise that most fridges are teeming with bacteria.
+Every time you unpack groceries, you introduce new microbes into the fridge, so it's no big surprise that most fridges are teeming with bacteria.